OOCAZ/react-classification-banner/README.md

 Use like a normal React Component with the only specifier needed being the classifiaction variable set to the text values of "unclassified", "confidential", "cui", "secret", "topsecret", or "topsecret_sci".

-# Ongoing Bug

-I am currently trying to fix a bug where once imported the unit testing through jest will flag this module as not a module.
-Any help solving this issue would be appreciated. https://github.com/OOCAZ/react-classification-banner/issues/1

 ## Install

 ```bash